russell-archer/StoreHelper/README.md

 ![](./readme-assets/StoreHelperDemo36.png)

 To create subsequent products, click the **+** to add a new auto-renewable subscription.
 You'll then be offered the choice of adding a new product within the existing group or creating a new group.
-Select the "VIP Home Visits" group:
+Select the "VIP" group:

 ![](./readme-assets/StoreHelperDemo37.png)